 These are life skills we do not get taught in school.
 So, we rely on the hearsay of the diet industry and perpetually dieting friends to seek the answers.
 We seek quick miracle fixes and there simply aren’t any.
 It’s about levelling up, tooling up and learning the skills of true self-care."

-“We all require different energy needs for different lifestyle requirements and goals.
-All my clients’ calories are highly individualized and will adapt and change as they progress.
+"We all require different energy needs for different lifestyle requirements and goals.
+All my clients’ calories are highly individualised and will adapt and change as they progress.
 The very bare bones of weight loss is to be in a caloric deficit, meaning one is eating a lesser number of calories than one would need to maintain their current weight.

 I speak so much on my channel about how to approach weight loss and some of the principles behind successfully losing weight.
 Here are two videos you may enjoy if you are just starting to take an interest in your personal food and diet."